 The track is 1.6 miles in length and goes around the entirety of the reservoir.
-I would highly recommend a walk around here as you get to take in the city skyline, the reservoir and the surrounding trees, and all the way out to the George Washington Bridge.
+I would highly recommend a walk around here as you get to take in the city skyline, the reservoir, the surrounding trees, and all the way out to the George Washington Bridge.

 If you enjoy those vibrant trees, visit in Fall to enjoy the color changing foliage or in the Spring to take in the cherry blossom trees.

 While a bit more on the uncommon side, sometimes the entire body of water is perfectly still.
 During these times you will get stunning reflections off of the water and is a sight to be seen.

 If you want to learn more about the pathway around the water, check out the Jacqueline Kennedy Onassis Reservoir guide up on the site.